-Following the recent opening of Aman New York, we spoke with Vladislav Doronin, CEO of Aman Group, about his beliefs on respect, growth, and why building a hotel empire is more than just a numbers game
+Vladislav Doronin, CEO of Aman Hotels and Resorts shares his beliefs on respect, growth, and why building a hotel empire is more than just a numbers game By Coco Marett

-"We celebrate our destinations, rather than commandeer them," says Vladislav Doronin, CEO of Aman Group.
-I'm speaking to Doronin by video chat, just weeks before the August opening of Aman New York, the brand's second city property after Aman Tokyo, which the Miami-based businessman promises will be "one of the best hotels in the world".
+"We celebrate our destinations, rather than commandeer them," says Vladislav Doronin, CEO of Aman Hotels and Resorts.
+I'm speaking to Doronin by video chat, just weeks before the August opening of Aman New York, the brand's second city property after Aman Tokyo, which the Miami-based Russian businessman promises will be "one of the best hotels in the world".